 EQUESTRIAN TO TIMES

 FOR PRIVATE CIRCULATION ONLY

 NOV 2016

-where elegance MEETS PRIVACY

-The Embassy Group brings you luxury, discretion and the legendary service of Four Seasons, to create a coveted lifestyle that is now yours to own.

-and amenities, bespoke interiors and Four Seasons immaculate attention to detail, makes it an extraordinary living experience.
+where elegance MEETS PRIVACY The Embassy Group brings you luxury, discretion and the legendary service of Four Seasons, to create a coveted lifestyle, that is now yours to own.
+24-hour service, state-of-the-art security and amenities, bespoke interiors and Four Seasons immaculate attention to detail, makes it an extraordinary living experience.
 Come home to unparalleled elegance and exclusivity at Four Seasons Private Residences Bengaluru, at Embassy ONE.

-FOUR SEASONS HOTEL & RESIDENCES .
-COMMERCIAL .
-RETAIL

-Visit our Four Seasons Discovery Center, by appointment only T: +91 88800 50000 w: www.embassyoneresidences.com
+FOUR SEASONS HOTEL & RESIDENCES - COMMERCIAL - RETAIL Visit our Four Seasons Discovery Center, by appointment only T: +91 88800 50000 w: www.embassyoneresidences.com E: queries@embassyone.in

-E: queries@embassyone.in

-The property is recording of the IDM Trustment of Secrets Content action in a Cinquisty Trustment on both of Yes Trust, content and Standard Content of Block Characters.

-Four Seasons Privile Transferred Rengistry of Employees the Art Season Rengistry of Employees and the Seasons Rengistry of Employees and the Seasons Rengistry of Employees and the Employees an

-The information and visuals contained harms are artists; murrosons and are meant to be indicative and are accounted.
-While way respects to the part of the authorities, architects and cannot form an offer or contract.
-While way respects the best harms in providing the information, the promotes Emissivy Property Development in the Limited or their appends cannot be held responsible for any inoccurring.
-The promotes reserve their many facilities and appendix and accomplishing and appendix and their accomplishing and appendix and their accomplishing and appendix and their accomplishing and appendix and accomplishing and appendix and accomplishing any accomplishing and accomplishing any accom

-Dear Readers,
+The property is contagged to MMI Tourseship Services Limited editing as a Climinstry Trumer's on behalf of You Servic Contact and Standard Charleson Standard Four Seasons Princip Benderium Bengalins or Endown Chieses in recent descripted to cold by Pour Seasons Hitchis Limited on the difficult Seasons.
+The descriptor Endown Chieses and the Four Seasons Hitchis and Endown Hitchis and Endown Hitchis and Endown Hitchis And Education Chieses and Education Chieses and Education Chieses Endown Hitchis Endown H The information and values contained forms are artists; impressions and are meant to be indicated and are subject to change as may be required by the authorities and cannot form an offer or contract.
+While areas reasonable cannot be had considered the information, the principles former property Envelopment Private Limited or their agents calculate the had considered the had considered and are considered to reasonable for any insociations.
+The principles reasonable is reasonable for their principles and agents calculate the second-second transfer and areas of the principles and areas of the principles and agents are reasonable for their principles.
+EDITOR'S NOTE

-It was hectic but it was fun.
+Dear Readers, It was hectic but it was fun.
 The exacting exercise has started to throw up good results.
 It still is a long journey and we are confident that we will scale a new high in our breeding operations and provide the top Indian riders a perfect platform to catapult to fame.
 The second Foal Championship is much bigger and better and we are immensely pleased with the response the Foal Championship has garnered in the equestrian circles.
 The arrival of a top pedigree grey Capo Cassione and the top quality Pony stallion Pilatus has generated big buzz and it will not be long before an Indian bred Sporthorse will be on the high road.
 The thunder of hooves we understand provides a lyrical ring to all the horse lovers and we have left no stone unturned in our endeavor to facilitate the equestrian buffs.
 A new look Equestrian Times magazine with informative and topical National and International editorial content will be released and I'm most pleased with the result.
 India has taken a giant step forward in the game and this has been appreciated in the International equestrian circuit.
 However, stringent policies and the cost factor involved in importing horses from Europe, do pose a few problems but we are prepared to address these issues while making our journey to the top.
 The Sporthorse Studbook has provided the window India needed to showcase the breeding operations.
 The Studbook offers in-depth breeding consultancy, registrations of warmblood foals and issuing of passports for foals born in India.
 To simply put it, it provides the right pedestal on the international platform.
 Well all said and done, the count-down for the show-down at sun-down on Sunday, Nov 27 has begun and we certainly are looking forward to the big day.

-Yours.

-LARA BECKER
+Yours, LARA BECKER